-In don't know, Martin Winter takes greater risks as a choreographer.
-With the music of Arvo Pärt he is nearly as safe as Columbet but afterwards the language of movement is far more challenging.
+In don’t know, Martin Winter takes greater risks as a choreographer.
+With the music of Arvo Pärt he is nearly as safe musically as Columbet but his language of movement is far more challenging.
 Greig Matthews carries Reina Sawai in ways which are completely unnatural.
 The lifts are dramatic and almost dangerous.
 When dancing apart, Matthews is even more compelling with almost faun like poses and tremendous speed.
 One wishes that he and Sawai had more time to rehearse the piece.
 This one is good enough to travel with so he may get the chance.

 From high love we dip into deep kitsch in the next piece Elegia.
 A cravatted pianist enters with a heavy letter in his hand.
 He struggles to open the velum.
 Oh no, the words of parting.
 His dear john letter.
 In the meantime, stage left literally clouds of smoke are billowing in.
 Igor Zapravdin starts to play the grand piano.
 Florian Hurler wanders in in a high collared white shirt, looking fetching in a Hollywood thirties kind of way.
 Out of the smoke Ekaterina Fitzka comes running.
 The Rachmaninoff trumbles along as the lady slowly spurns Hurler as the pianist’s alter ego.
 Better to have loved and lost than not to have loved at all.
 Fitzka aspires to the place of the absent but not forgotten Karina Sarkissova.
 Russian dancers passed via the St Polten choreographic school haven incredible affinity with kitsch.
 Hurler is handsome in a high German sort of way with Grecian profile and blonde hair: you look for his dueling scars.

 But not all Russian choreographers incline to melodrama.
-The young Andrey Kaydanovskiy takes us in an entirely different direction.
+The young Andrey Kaydanovsky takes us in an entirely different direction.
 Out stroll three women in rags arguing with one another in Portugese, Slovak and Rumanian.
 A child appears and is scolded by his very convincing mother Ketevan Papava.
 Alexis Forabasco and Alice Firenze then live a passionate but very violent love affair in front of our eyes.
 The music moves from Flamenco to Sicilian music, latin and indeterminate.
-Kaydanovskiy is working hard to show us the complexitiy of life.
+Kaydanovskiy is working hard to show us the complexity of life.
 The little boy appears again and then disappears.
-Of the three women Brazilian Rafaella Sant'anna is the most remarkable with much more swing in her hip than her European companions.
+Of the three women Brazilian Rafaella Sant’anna is the most remarkable with much more swing in her hip than her European companions.